-When it comes to durability it’s hard to beat canvas, which makes the DANCHEL Tent our pick for most durable cold weather tent.
+When it comes to durability it’s hard to beat canvas, which makes the DANCHEL Tent or the Mountain Hardwear Tango tent our pick for most durable cold weather tent.

-When considering a tent for winter, an important criteria is the ease and speed of set up.
+When considering a tent for the winter season, an important criteria is the ease and speed of set up.
 The best extreme cold weather tents are designed with this in mind.

-The clear winner for us was the Big Agnes Battle Mountain.
-Designed for extreme weather conditions and mountaineering, the tent’s oversized twist clips allow you to keep your gloves on during setup.
+The clear winner for us was the ALPS Mountaineering Tasmanian tent (2 person, 3 person).
+Designed for extreme weather conditions and mountaineering, the tent’s simple design allow you to keep your gloves on during setup.

 We were also impressed by the MSR Advance Pro’s clip and sleeve pole system.
 Although it’s a disappointment that you’ll have to take your gloves off to clip the tent fabric to the poles, by only having to do the half of the pole not in the sleeve you only need to be exposed to the elements for a short time.

-When deciding on the best extreme cold weather tents, one of the most important factors to consider is how liveable the tent is.
+When deciding on the best extreme cold weather tents, one of the most important factors to consider is how livable these tents are.
 If the cold weather forces you to spend lots of time inside on your camping trip, you’re going to want a tent that is comfortable to live in.

 The best choice for liveability out of the extreme cold weather tents we reviewed was the DANCHEL Bell Tent.
-The two stove jacks in the tent mean that this tent will keep you warm even in extreme weather conditions.
+The two stove jacks in these tents mean that these tents will keep you warm even in extreme conditions.

 On top of this, this huge bell tent offers plenty of space for storage or room for relaxing in the comfort of your stylish home-away-from-home.